 A sample homemade meal: cauliflower rice with barbecue jackfruit, avocado, and pickled veggies.

 FOODS TO REMOVE:

 Processed foods of all kinds are out of the question, as are sugar, eggs, soy, gluten, dairy, yeast, dried fruits, and fungus.
-Even gluten-free grains like quinoa and brown rice and starchy vegetables and legumes like potatoes, peanuts, and kidney beans are off-limits, as the sugars in those foods can feed bad bacteria.
+Even gluten-free grains like quinoa and brown rice and starchy vegetables and legumes like potatoes, peanuts, and kidney beans are off-limits, as the diet suggests the sugars in those foods can feed bad bacteria.

 FOODS TO ENJOY:

-Most non-starchy veggies and fruits are just fine, with a special emphasis on fermented foods like pickles, sauerkraut, and kombucha (which contain digestion-friendly bacteria strains).
+Most non-starchy veggies and fruits are just fine, with a special emphasis on fermented foods like pickles, sauerkraut, and kombucha (which contain digestion-friendly bacteria).
 Chickpeas and lentils are the only legumes permitted, and Kellman advises sticking with coconut oil or ghee.
 For protein, beef, chicken, low-mercury fish, lamb, and shellfish are all fine (though as low-processed as possible).